erdagnese/NextGenNEPA/README.md

 -- metadata file for each run (RunX_202XXXXX_metadata.csv) which has the following columns: Sequencing.run, Sample.number, Sample.name, Index.number, i7_Index_Name, i5_Index_Name, Well, Locus, Creek, Station, Bio.rep, Month.year, Dilution.factor, Type (sample vs kangaroo)
 - insect_classifiers folder with subfolder for each marker (12S - which is both MiFish and MiMammal - and COI) - each subfolder has a .fasta file of sequences and a .txt file with taxonomy

+*Note: raw fastq files are not housed here - the fastq files are processed using cutadapt and dada2 offline

 ### Functions
 The functions folder has commonly used functions in R for eDNA analysis.